schnarc/SchNarc/README.md

 Many roads lead to Rome and there are many ways to install programs under linux, especially when using different variants of compiler optimizations.
 The following is a simplistic route to installing SchNarc.

 You need a python installation with version 3.5 or later.
-We recommend installing Anaconda with python 3 (see https://www.anaconda.com/distribution/).
+We recommend installing Miniconda with python 3 (see https://docs.conda.io/en/latest/miniconda.html) and mamba (see https://github.com/mamba-org/mamba).
+Once you have miniconda installed, mamba is installed via ``conda install mamba -n base -c conda-forge``
 If a package that you need, cannot be found, you can use different channels with the option -c or add channels (in this example conda-forge) with:
 ``conda config --append channels conda-forge``
-It is recommended to create an environment (in this example the environment is called ml) with:
+It is recommended to create an environment (in this example the environment is called ml) with <span style="color:red">(the red parts are not needed if you have reasonably up-to-date gfortran compiler installed)</span>:
-``conda create -n ml python h5py tensorboardX pytorch ase numpy six protobuf scipy matplotlib python-dateutil pyyaml tqdm pyparsing kiwisolver cycler netcdf4 hdf5 h5utils gfortran_linux-64``
+``mamba create -n ml python h5py tensorboardX pytorch ase numpy six protobuf scipy matplotlib python-dateutil pyyaml tqdm pyparsing kiwisolver cycler netcdf4 hdf5 h5utils jupyter <span style="color:red">gfortran_linux-64</span>``
 Then activate the environment:
 ``conda activate ml``